Skip to main content

 About me:

-Postdoctoral research fellow at the University of Exeter, based on Living Systems Institute (LSI), investigating how early-life stress shapes adult brain function through genomic and epigenomic mechanisms.
+I am a postdoctoral research fellow at the University of Exeter, based at the Living Systems Institute (LSI), where I investigate how early-life stress shapes adult brain function through genomic and epigenomic mechanisms.

-Developmental exposure to glucocorticoids (dGCs), critical stress hormones regulating homeostasis, has been linked to long-term health issues, including neurodegeneration, neuropsychiatric disorders, and accelerated ageing.
+My research focuses on altered response to stress induced by early life exposure to glucocorticoids (GCs), critical stress hormones that regulate homeostasis.
+GC exposure during early life has been linked to long-term health issues, including neurodegeneration, neuropsychiatric disorders, and accelerated ageing.
 Despite its importance, the molecular mechanisms driving these outcomes remain poorly understood.
-Emerging evidence highlights genomic dysregulation, disruptions in both the genome integrity and epigenetic landscapes, as a critical factor connecting early-life stress to adult health risks.
+Emerging evidence points to genomic dysregulation and disruptions in both genome integrity and epigenetic landscapes as key factors linking early-life stress to adult health risks.

-• Genomic and epigenetic mechanisms for primed alterations leading to adulthood health problems following early life stress exposure.
+• Genomic and epigenetic mechanisms underlying primed alterations leading to adulthood health problems following early-life stress exposure.

-• Genomic dysregulation, disruptions in both the genome integrity and epigenetic landscapes, established by developmental stress hormone exposure in the brain.
+• Genomic dysregulation and disruptions in genome integrity and epigenetic landscapes in adult brains established by developmental stress hormone exposure.

-• Ph.D., Genomics (Animal Biotechnology), Konkuk University, Seoul, Korea.
+• Ph.D. in Genomics (Animal Biotechnology) – Konkuk University, Seoul, Korea

-• B.Agr., Animal Biotechnology, Konkuk University, Seoul, Korea
+• B.Agr. in Animal Biotechnology – Konkuk University, Seoul, Korea

 View full profile